The Construction of Space Shuttle Launch Complex 39-B

 Alright, where were we?

-Oh yeah, the F-1 F-2 EF-1 Train had just blown a hole in the side of the back wall of the PTCR, twenty-five feet underground, and was now headed upwards, ready to sprout from the surface of the earth underneath the FSS like some kind of goddamned petunia or something.
+Oh yeah, the F-1 F-2 EF-1 Train had just blown a hole in the side of the back wall of the PTCR, twenty-five feet underground, and was now headed upwards, ready to sprout from the surface of the earth underneath the FSS like some kind of goddamned petunia or something, coming up vertically out of the top of that Cable Tunnel, over there near the southwest corner of the FSS, west of the FSS Elevators, along with all the rest of the petunias, and you got to see that on 79K24048 sheet E-346 (which you get to see again, here, because, it's quite helpful) just a minute ago.

 And we were worried about having any faith or trust in exactly which Cable Tray F-1 F-2 and EF-1 might be going into, and you get nervous about that stuff because...